 Consumers have driven certain healthcare businesses to adapt and meet their expectations.
 These adaptations include:

-- Lowered price: The cost of elective surgeries, such as LASIK surgery, breast augmentation, and eyelid lifts, has decreased 10 to 15 percent cumulatively over the last decade, enabled by technology advances that now allow these entire procedures to take around 10 minutes.
+- Lowered price: The cost of elective surgeries, such as LASIK surgery, breast augmentation, and eyelid lifts, has decreased 10 to 15 percent cumulatively over the last decade, enabled by technology advances that now allow these entire procedures to take around 10 minutes.5 By comparison, the price of nonelective surgeries, like childbirth delivery, has increased by up to four times over the same time period.6

 - Improved experience: From contact lenses on-demand to at-home kits for retainers to customized healthcare entities, healthcare leaders and start-ups are investing rapidly in improving experiences for consumers.
 Customers are able to receive more personalized, seamless, and digitally enabled healthcare experiences, such personalized live video doctor visits.